hippylib/muq-hippylib/src/tutorial.md

 \def\Gpost{\boldsymbol{\Gamma}_{\nu} }
 \def\Gprior{ \boldsymbol{\Gamma}_{\rm prior} }
 $$
-# Bayesian quantification of parameter uncertainty:
+# Bayesian quantification of parameter uncertainty

 ## I. Estimating the posterior pdf of the coefficient parameter field in an elliptic PDE

 In this example we tackle the problem of quantifying the